-Andrew was previously the founder and Managing Director of a large public affairs firm that was acquired by the Ogilvy Group in 2001.
+Andrew was previously the founder and Managing Director of an Australasian public affairs firm that became part of the Ogilvy Group in 2001.

-He has also been a press secretary and senior political adviser to various Australian political leaders and Ministers and worked as a journalist in newspapers and television in Australia, the USA and UK.
+He has also been a press secretary and senior political adviser to various Australian political leaders and Ministers and worked as a journalist in newspapers and television in Australia, the US and UK.

 Olivia Wirth was appointed as Chief Executive Officer of Qantas Loyalty in February 2018.